kevinkarlsson94/Todo-buddy/README.md

-### Todo App
+# Todo App

 React-Native app using expo.
-Notice that the app cannot be run in the web as expo-local-authentication does not support it.

 ## The following scripts are available at your service: